 Dr Tommaso Jucker awarded British Ecological Society's Founders' Prize

-Dr Tommaso Jucker, NERC Independent Research Fellow and Lecturer in the School of Biological Sciences, has received the BES Founders' Prize for 2020.
+Dr Tommaso Jucker, NERC Independent Research Fellow, member of the Cabot Institute for the Environment and Lecturer in the School of Biological Sciences, has received the BES Founders' Prize for 2020.

 The British Ecological Society (BES) announced today the winners of its annual awards and prizes, recognising eleven distinguished ecologists whose work has benefited the scientific community and society in general.